Deontic Temporal Logic for Formal Verification of AI Ethics: Deontic Logic for Ethics

 \subsection{Iterative Learning}

 In real-world applications, many AI systems are not static but evolve.
 Theorem~\ref{theorem5} states that in such AI systems that learn continuously over time, fairness mechanisms have to be enforced both during initial training and later during real-world operation.
 From Axiom~\ref{axiom7} it is evident that fairness in the training data does not guarantee fairness during deployment.
 Hence, for iterative learning systems, we must monitor for fairness issues offline (during training) and online (during deployment).
 This helps in achieving stable fairness.
-To provide the reader with a context on iterative learning, we provide a definition (Definition~\ref{defn_iterativelearning}) based on the concept outlined by Chen et.al ~\cite{r38_iterativelearning}.
+To provide the reader with a context on iterative learning, we provide a definition (Definition~\ref{defn_iterativelearning}) grounded in domain knowledge and earlier works, as outlined by Goodfellow et al.~\cite{iterative_learning_Goodfellow-et-al-2016}.